What are the 4 subfields of anthropology and what do each of them do?

 Was looking for "folklore".
 However, when she arrived, she found that the people of Eatonville didn't believe they were telling folklore.
 They believed they were just telling 'lies'.
 Shows us that our terms can only tell us so much about the aims and motivations of our subjects.

-Recognize patterns of family/marriage and explain why these patterns represent rational decisions within cultural contexts giving an example.
+Explain how different patterns of kinship and marriage represent rational decisions within cultural contexts, giving an example.

 Goldstein and others argue that polyandry is economically advantageous.